liunelson/MP011-Experiment-Control/README.md

 2. Install the National Instruments (NI) VISA driver on the app computer (necessary for the oscilloscope).
 3. Place the MATLAB instrument driver file for the oscilloscope (`tektronix_dpo2024.mdd`) in the subfolder `\toolbox\instrument\instrument\drivers` where MATLAB is installed.
 4. Install and run the SI Image SGL camera control program and enable the TCP-IP server.
-5. Run the server program associated with each of the devices on the server computer.
+5. Run the server program associated with each of the devices on the server computer ([link](https://github.com/liunelson/MP011-Server)).
 6. Connect the server computer to the same local network as the control computer.

 For ease of operation, I would recommend allocating fixed IP addresses to the server computer and any other TCP-IP devices to avoid having to reset too often the default IP addresses on the app.